COVID-19 Information

 Have a safe New Years Eve!
 Cheers to 2021!

-• News for the Week of January 11
+News for the Week of January 4

-News highlights for the week of January 11.
+News for the Week of January 11

 King County is currently in Phase 1 of the state's Healthy Washington - Roadmap to Recovery plan.
 On Jan.
 11, King County entered Phase 1 of the state's new Healthy Washington - Roadmap to Recovery plan.
 This new path forward allows us to balance fighting COVID-19 and saving lives with safely reopening the economy and vaccinating as many people as possible.
 Learn about what's open and its limitations.
 Click here to read more.